WASdev/sample.SpringBootMVC/README.md

 # Integrating a Spring Boot MVC Project with Liberty Using Maven

-This tutorial demonstrates the process of integrating a Spring Boot MVC project (which uses the [spring-boot-starter-web](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-web) artifact, or one of its derived artifacts) with Liberty.
-For the purposes of this example, we'll be building off Spring Boot's "gs-serving-web-content" [sample project](https://github.com/spring-guides/gs-serving-web-content).
-Spring Boot's website also provides a [guide](https://spring.io/guides/gs/serving-web-content/) which explains their project code in great detail.
+This tutorial demonstrates the process of integrating a Spring Boot MVC project (which uses the [spring-boot-starter-web](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-web) artifact or one of its derived artifacts) with Liberty.
+For the purposes of this example, we'll be building off Spring Boot's `gs-serving-web-content` [sample project](https://github.com/spring-guides/gs-serving-web-content).
+The Spring Boot website also provides a [guide](https://spring.io/guides/gs/serving-web-content/) which explains their project code in great detail.

 ### Table of Contents